 Extremely loud and persistent snoring can be a sign of:

-- A medical disorder, such as sleep apnea
+- A medical disorder, like sleep apnea.

-- A growth or blockage in the nose or throat
+- A growth or blockage in the nose or throat.

-- Allergies
+- Allergies.

-- Deformity in the nasal passages.
+- Deformity in the nasal passage.

-If the doctor suspects your neighbor has sleep apnea, they may recommend using a CPAP (Continuous Positive Airway Pressure) machine.
 The machine has a mask you wear at night, delivering pressurized air into the nose and mouth to keep breathing even and steady throughout the night.

-Can You Be Evicted For Snoring?
+Can You Be Evicted for Snoring?

 Unfortunately, snoring isn’t sufficient for a landlord to evict a tenant because it’s an unintended noise with a possible medical explanation.